Bitcoin Ordinals Benefits

 Intro to Ordinals

-On January 21st 2023, Bitcoin Core software engineer Casey Rodarmor launched the ordinals protocol, which seems to have taken over the crypto ecosystem since.
+On January 21st 2023, Bitcoin Core software engineer Casey Rodarmor launched the ordinals protocol, which seems to have taken over the NFT market and wider crypto ecosystem since, brining many new users to the Bitcoin community.
 By finding a way to inscribe 4MB of data on a Bitcoin block, Casey Rodarmor has unlocked a plethora of new possibilities for the Bitcoin blockchain and Bitcoin enthusiasts.

 A rough way of defining Ordinals is to say they are Bitcoin NFTs you can mint directly on the Bitcoin blockchain.
 Ordinals were made possible by Bitcoin's Taproot network upgrade.
 The Ordinal Theory Handbook states that, "individual satoshis can be inscribed with arbitrary content, creating unique Bitcoin-native digital artifacts that can be held in Bitcoin wallets and transferred using Bitcoin transactions.
 Inscriptions are as durable, immutable, secure, and decentralized as Bitcoin itself."

 Each Bitcoin (BTC) is broken into 100,000,000 units called satoshis (or sats).
 In a podcast interview, Casey Rodarmor explains that in brief, the protocol allows users to send and receive sats --- the smallest measuring unit of Bitcoin recorded on the blockchain --- that carry optional extra data in ordinal progression.
 Each sat is serially numbered, starting at 0.
 These numbers are "ordinal numbers" in the mathematical sense, giving an order to each sat in the total supply.
 Satoshi scarcity is cut in half every four years (halving every 210,000 blocks).

 The difference between NFTs and Bitcoin Ordinals